GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

  determining whether a user is rate-limited.

 ### How to trigger
-Repeatedly fail IdV.
+Repeatedly fail Identity Verification.
 Use a mix of bogus SSNs and device failures, to avoid triggering the SSN rate limiter.

 ### UI effects

 After failing for the final time, the user will be redirected to a rate limited screen.
-Any attempt to re-enter IdV will also redirect there.
+Any attempt to re-enter Identity Verification will also redirect there.

 ![Rate Limited]({{site.baseurl}}/images/idv-doc-auth-limited.png)